trmaphi/superior-agents/README.md

 - Assess their own performance – Measure profitability and adapt.
 - Self-improve daily – Learn from successes and failures, refining strategies over time.

-## GitBook Documentation
+## Documentation Site

-For a comprehensive guide to the Superior Agent Framework, please visit our [GitBook Documentation](https://superioragents.gitbook.io/superior-agents-documents/).
+For a comprehensive guide to the Superior Agent Framework, please visit our [Documentation Site](https://superioragents.github.io/superioragents-docs/).

 # Installation